 Six Secret Getaways in New Jersey

-Sure, New Jersey has some incredible vacation destinations from Atlantic City to Cape May—but what about those off-the-beaten-path gems, those small towns with charming main streets, quiet parks and independent restaurants and theaters?
+Sure, New Jersey has some incredible vacation destinations, from Atlantic City to Cape May—but what about off-the-beaten-path gems, those small towns with charming Main Streets, quiet parks and independent restaurants and theaters?
 Take a weekend trip to discover our lesser-known destinations with this roundup of “secret” getaways throughout the state.

-Weekend Trip Idea #1 – Natural Beauty and Local Wine in Sussex County
+Weekend Trip Idea #1 – Natural Beauty and Local Fare in Sussex County

 Weekend Trip Idea #2 – Outdoor Activities and Theatre in Newton

-Surrounded by 10 acres of serene woodlands, The Wooden Duck Bed & Breakfast offers a much-needed reprieve from daily stresses.
-Enjoy the quiet country life as you spot birds and herds of grazing deer or as you unwind by the onsite pool or gardens.
-During the day, enjoy a variety of outdoor activities—from horseback riding or a bike ride to birding or hunting—at nearby Kittatinny Valley State Park.
+Surrounded by 14 acres of serene woodlands, The Wooden Duck Bed & Breakfast offers a much-needed reprieve from daily stresses.
+Enjoy the quiet country life as you spot birds and herds of grazing deer or as you unwind by the on-site pool or gardens.
+During the day, enjoy a variety of outdoor activities—from horseback riding or mountain biking to fishing or hunting—at nearby Kittatinny Valley State Park.
 At night, head into the town of Newton for a movie, live concert, or theatrical production at The Newton Theatre.

-Weekend Trip Idea #3 – Farm Life and Local Flavors in Flemington
+Weekend Trip Idea #3 – Pick Your Passion in Somerset County

-Weekend Trip Idea #4 – Parks and Gardens in Hamilton
+Weekend Trip Idea #4 – Bright Ideas in Ocean County

 Weekend Trip #5 – History and Wine in Mays Landing